imakris/briefutil/README.md

 Source code is provided under the Simplified BSD License (see `LICENSE.txt`).
 The included templates and signature rely on generic "Max Mustermann" placeholder data so that nothing personal is shipped with the repository.

-Enjoy, and feel free to tailor everything to your own letterhead.
+Feel free to tailor everything to your own letterhead.